10 Anger Management Exercises to Control Anger

 “Think before you speak”

+Another way of anger control is to think before you speak.
 Sometimes our anger makes us jump to conclusions that might not be correct and we might say something mean.
 This kind of behavior can make us feel regret at the end of the day.
 To avoid this, make sure you listen first to the other person before responding to them.

 Also Read: 7 Simple Ways to Be a Good Listener